171st Rifle Division: Berlin Offensive

-At the start of the final offensive on the German capital the 3rd Shock Army, now under command of Col. Gen. V. I. Kuznetsov, was deployed in the bridgehead over the Oder at Küstrin on a 11km-wide sector from Ortwig to Letschin.
+At the start of the final offensive on the German capital the 3rd Shock Army, now under command of Col. Gen. V. I. Kuznetsov, was deployed in the bridgehead over the Oder at Küstrin on a 11 km-wide sector from Ortwig to Letschin.
 In the days just before the attack commenced the 171st was one of six divisions of the Army that relieved the right-flank divisions of 5th Shock Army.
-Kuznetsov planned to make his main strike with his left flank, a 6km sector from Amt Kienitz to Letschin.
+Kuznetsov planned to make his main strike with his left flank, a 6 km sector from Amt Kienitz to Letschin.
 79th Corps consisted of the same divisions as previously and was in the Army's center.
 All three were in first echelon, but only the 171st and 150th were on the attack sector.
 At this time the rifle divisions' strengths varied between 5,000 and 6,000 men each.
-The divisions in first echelon had the immediate goal of penetrating the defense to a depth of 4.5-5km, which would carry them through the first two German positions.
+The divisions in first echelon had the immediate goal of penetrating the defense to a depth of 4.5–5 km, which would carry them through the first two German positions.
 The Army had the 9th Tank Corps, with 333 tanks, in direct support, in addition to 136 tanks and self-propelled guns of its own.
 122 of these were deployed on the breakthrough sector.
 In order to hide the Army's deployment into the bridgehead the reconnaissance on April 14 was carried out by three divisions of 5th Shock.

 Battle of Berlin.
 Note location of the Küstrin (Kostrzyn) bridgehead.

 Kuznetsov began his reconnaissance on April 15, with the three divisions of 79th Corps contributing two battalions, with fire support from two heavy artillery and one mortar brigade.
-By day's end the two battalions had consolidated on a line from marker 14.0 to the coach inn 2km south of Ortwig to marker 8.6, for a total advance of 500m.
+By day's end the two battalions had consolidated on a line from marker 14.0 to the coach inn 2 km south of Ortwig to marker 8.6, for a total advance of 500m.
 When the main offensive began the next day 3rd Shock attacked at 0520 hours, following a 20-minute artillery preparation.
 In an innovation introduced by Zhukov, the attacking infantry and supporting tanks were "assisted" by 20 searchlights to illuminate the defenses, although the results across the Front were mixed.
 79th Corps eliminated German fire resistance while driving off five counterattacks of up to battalion strength backed by 4-8 tanks or self-propelled guns.
 In order to increase the pace of the attack the 9th Tanks was committed on the Corps' sector at 1000.
-The strongpoints of Ortwig and Gross Barnim were taken and by the end of the day the Corps had reached the canal 1000m east of Neutrebbin after an advance of 8km.
+The strongpoints of Ortwig and Gross Barnim were taken and by the end of the day the Corps had reached the canal 1000m east of Neutrebbin after an advance of 8 km.
 One of the three divisions was now withdrawn into second echelon.